 - 1 tablespoon pure maple syrup (optional for added sweetness)

-- Add garlic, ginger and red curry paste and saute another minute.
+- Add garlic, ginger and curry paste and saute another minute.

 - Add cauliflower and chickpeas and stir.
 Add pumpkin, coconut milk and maple syrup if using.
 Stir well to evenly distribute the ingredients.
 Simmer on low for 15-20 minutes until cauliflower is fork tender.

 - Store leftovers once fully cooled to room temperature.
 Store in an airtight container in the refrigerator for up to 5 days.
 Freeze for up to three months leaving 1-inch of space at the top of the container to allow for expansion.

-*I like a mild version of this curry and typically use 1 tablespoon of red curry paste but for a spicier version you can use 2 tablespoons of red curry paste.
+*I like a mild version of this curry and typically use 1 tablespoon of yellow curry paste but for a spicier version you can use 2 tablespoons of curry paste.
 If you really love curry flavor and enjoy spicy food you can go up to 3 tablespoons if you like.

 **You can substitute a 15 ounce can of pumpkin puree but I highly recommend using homemade pumpkin puree in this recipe.
 It makes a huge different in this dish.
 It will be sweeter, creamier and thicker with homemade pumpkin puree.
 You can make it in your Instant Pot or in your oven.